-• RSTSTA: Reset Status Bits
+RSTSTA: Reset Status Bits

-1: Resets the status bits PARE, FRAME, OVRE and RXBRK in the US_CSR.
+- 0: No effect. - 1: Resets the status bits PARE, FRAME, OVRE, MANERR and RXBRK in US_CSR.

-• STTBRK: Start Break
+STTBRK: Start Break

-1: Starts transmission of a break after the characters present in US_THR and the Transmit Shift Register have been transmitted.
+- 0: No effect. - 1: Starts transmission of a break after the characters present in US_THR and the Transmit Shift Register have been transmitted.
 No effect if a break is already being transmitted.